Skip to main content

 3. notifying the Dutch Ministry of Social Affairs and Employment of any collective redundancies at least four weeks in advance.

-Furthermore, employers must ensure that they treat employees fairly throughout the entire procedure by providing them with sufficient information about the reasons for the dismissal and allowing them to express their opinion on proposed measures before coming to an agreement.
-This allows individuals affected by potential collective redundancies to understand why a decision has been made and feel involved in the process rather than feeling powerless or isolated.
-Additionally, it is necessary for employers to draft individual severance agreements outlining termination terms as well as details regarding post-termination benefits such as unemployment compensation or other forms of financial support until new employment can be found.
+Employers must also treat employees fairly throughout the procedure by providing them with sufficient information about the reasons for the dismissal and allowing them to express their opinion on proposed measures.
+Additionally, employers must draft individual severance agreements (vaststellingsovereenkomsten) outlining termination terms as well as details regarding post-termination benefits such as unemployment compensation.

 Discrimination and protection against harassment under Dutch law

-The Netherlands has comprehensive anti-discrimination and protection against harassment laws in the workplace.
-Discrimination on the basis of race, gender, religion, disability, sexual orientation is prohibited across all employment sectors.
-Employers are legally bound to provide a safe environment that is free from any type of discrimination and/or harassment.
-Furthermore, employers must ensure their employees have access to effective grievance procedures for addressing discriminatory or harassing behaviour.
+The Netherlands has extensive anti-discrimination and protection against harassment laws in the workplace.
+Discrimination on the basis of race, gender, religion, disability or sexual orientation is prohibited across all employment sectors.
+Employers are legally bound to provide a safe environment that is free from any type of discrimination or harassment.
+Employers must also give their employees access to effective grievance procedures for addressing discriminatory or harassing behaviour.

 Employees who experience discrimination or harassment can file complaints with relevant authorities such as the Equality and Anti-Discrimination Commission (Gedragstoezicht) and/or seek legal assistance through civil court proceedings if needed.
 In addition to this, workers may also be able to lodge a complaint directly with their employer about any violations of Dutch law pertaining to discrimination or harassment.

-As employment lawyer, I advise that it's important for employers in the Netherlands to take proactive steps in preventing and responding to instances of discrimination or harassment within the workplace.
+As employment lawyer, I advise employers in the Netherlands to take proactive steps in preventing and responding to instances of discrimination or harassment.
 They should create policies outlining what constitutes inappropriate behaviour, disciplinary measures taken when it occurs, and reporting procedures where necessary.
-By taking these steps they will help protect everyone’s rights under Dutch Employment Law while ensuring a safe working environment for all involved.
+These steps help protect everyone’s rights under Dutch employment law and maintain a safe working environment.

 Eva Jongepier - employment lawyer in the Netherlands